Native bees

 More than a beehive…

-We don’t want to just drop off a stingless beehive and that be the end of our relationship, we believe that a stingless beehive can be the start of something far grander and more holistic and can form a part of great learning resource for students.
+We don’t want to just drop off a stingless beehive and that be the end of our relationship, we believe that a stingless beehive can be the start of something far grander and more holistic, forming a part of a great learning resource for students.

 Native and edible gardens